 It’s the time of year when the travel industry likes to play the weather card.
 Couldn’t check into your hotel?
 Blame it on that distant tornado.
 Flight canceled?
 It’s the hurricane’s fault, even though it’s hundreds of miles away.
 A big repair bill for your rental car?
 Thank last week’s hailstorm.

-When they're unable to operate the property safely.
+When it’s unable to operate the property safely.
 In a multiple-choice survey about hotel room refundability, 83 percent of readers voted “yes” on that option.
 There were 678 responses to the poll.